Executive Team

 Robert George is a Research Analyst for the TORCH lab in the Division of Epidemiology at the University of Utah's School of Medicine.
 Robert holds a Bachelor of Science in Psychology and is a Marine Corps veteran.
 Robert's interesets include social psychology, machine learning and mental health counseling.
 Robert is excited to contribute to the TORCH team and to help advance research that can lead to a better understanding of the outcomes of military service and improve the lives of fellow veterans.

-Amy Henion, MPH has a background in public health research and epidemiology.
+Amy Henion has a background in public health research and epidemiology.
 She has worked for the University of Utah, the National Institutes of Health’s Rocky Mountain Laboratories, the American Cancer Society and the CDC.
-She attended college at the University of Rochester, earning a Biology degree.
+She attended college at the University of Rochester, earning a biology degree.
 Then she earned a Masters of Public Health in epidemiology from Emory University in Atlanta.
-Amy is a senior research analyst in the University of Utah’s Department of Epidemiology.
+Amy is a senior research analyst in the Division of Epidemiology at the University of Utah’s School of Medicine.
 She works to improve Veteran health as part of the eclectic Trajectories of Resilience, Community and Health (TORCH) team.
-Amy is motivated to help improve the lives of veterans by examining the long-term outcomes of military experiences.
+Amy is motivated to help improve the lives of Veterans by examining the long-term outcomes of military experiences.

 Andrea Kalvesmaki, PhD